The Perfect 4 to 5 Days in Amsterdam Itinerary

 Canal Boat Tour

-Day 2 of this 4 to 5 days in Amsterdam itinerary will begin with a different perspective of the city than day 1, by gliding through the city on the canals on a canal boat tour.
+Day 2 will begin with a different perspective of the city than day 1, by heading out on a canal cruise.

 By taking a canal boat tour of the city, you’ll be treated to a unique perspective on the city’s history and architecture, as well as the chance to see some of the city’s most famous landmarks from a different angle.